 Understanding of TestNG.xml

-You have seen when we are creating a test suite, an XML file generated.
-In the XML file, there are five levels is there & that is:
+You have seen that an XML file is generated when we create a test suite.
+In the XML file, there are five levels is there & that are:

 Internal Logic Of Generation Of TestNG.xml

-When we are creating the testng.xml file for a class or package or project, you will see that only those classes are available inside the xml file, which has one or more @test annotated methods.
+When creating the testng.xml file for a class, package, or project, you will see that only those classes are available inside the xml file, which has one or more @test annotated methods.

 package TestNGPrograms; public class NoTestMethod { public void doNothing() { System.out.println(" Do nothing"); } }

-If we are tr to create an xml file for this class then the XML file should be looking something like below:
+If we are trying to create an xml file for this class, then the XML file should look something like the below:

 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE suite SYSTEM "http://testng.org/testng-1.0.dtd"> <suite name="Suite"> <test thread-count="5" name="Test"></test> <!-- Test --> </suite> <!-- Suite -->

-As the above java file does not have any @test annotated method, that’s why the XMl file does not have a class tag.
+As the above Java file has no @test annotated method, the XMl file does not have a class tag.

-If the class have annotation like @BeforeClass or @BeforeSuite etc. in a class then also the xml file ignore those classes.
-Because as there is no @test annotated method, then TestNG finds out there is nothing to test in that class, that’s why it ignores those classes.
+Because there is no @test annotated method, TestNG finds out there is nothing to test in that class, so it ignores those classes.

-Note: So testng.xml will include only those classes which have at least one @Test annotated method in it.
+Note: testng.xml will include only those classes with at least one @Test annotated method.

 Package Tag In TestNG

-When we are discussing the different tags in the testng.xml file at that time, we have mentioned that there is a 4 level of tags are available.
-But apart from those 5, one more tag is present that’s package tag.
+When we were discussing different tags in the testng.xml file at that time, we mentioned that there are 5 levels of tags available.
+But apart from those 5, one more tag is present: the package tag.

-But the main problem here is a different class of each package is not in order, so it is very much difficult to find a class from a specific package.
-To solve such type of problem in TestNG we have another tag called <packages> & <package> tag.
+But the main problem here is that the different classes of each package are not in order, so it is very difficult to find a class from a specific package.
+To solve such type of problem in TestNG, we have another tag called <packages> & <package> tag.

-With the help of using this <packages> & <package> tag we can categorize or group all different package under <packages> tag and all different classes of a package under <package> tag.
+With the help of using this <packages> & <package> tag, we can categorize or group all different packages under the <packages> tag and all different classes of a package under the <package> tag.

-So to create such a testng.xml file with package tag, you need to select the “packages” from the Class selection drop-down window.
-Then it will include all the classes of those packages in the test suite.
+So, to create such a testng.xml file with a package tag, you need to select the “packages” from the Class selection drop-down window.
+Then, it will include all the classes of those packages in the test suite.

-Note: Here, you will not get any option to select the classes for a run when you are using the package option.
+Note: Here, you will not get any option to select the classes for a run when using the package option.

 If you want to include all classes or packages, then you can mention this in the test suite: